geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 ### Transcript
 ##### **Geohot** [[00:00:00](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=0)]
 Any company updates?
-Tinybox raids are selling.
+TinyBox raids are selling.
 We sold like four of them.
 We haven't actually shipped any yet.
 We got to make sure they ship today.
 Yeah, we got to make sure they ship today.
-We were hitting some...
-There's a little bit instability and we...
+We were hitting some..
+There's a little bit instability and we..
 It's stable now.
 What was it?

 ##### **Wozeparrot** [[00:00:19](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=19)]
 I think it was just power.